neunhoef/shuntingyard/x/X.md

     u := var : SomeObject;       ## Default init() is called and must exist

-Local variables are automatically destructed when going out of scope with `destruct` being called on them.
+Local variables are automatically destructed when going out of scope with `exit` being called on them.

-For a type T, `destruct` always has this signature:
+For a type T, `exit` always has this signature:

-    destruct(this <- ptr[T])
+    destruct(this <-- ptr[T])

-Each constructor `construct`for a type T has as first argument a `ptr[T]`, usually called `this`.
+Each constructor `init`for a type T has as first argument a `--> T`, usually called `this`.
 This type (and possibly others following) decides which constructor to take.

 Global variables are done in the same way.
-DO WE ALLOW INITIALIZERS HERE?
-AND IF SO, IN WHICH ORDER ARE THEY CALLED?
+For initialization order see below.

-Constants are done similarly:
+Constants are done similarly (must always be initialized):

     c := const : float64{1.0};